fieldtrip/website/faq/colormap.md

 ## Cyclic copormaps for phase plots

 To plot phase color-coded, you need a colormap that starts and ends at the same color.
-Some of the colormaps that can be used are 'hsv', 'phase', phase2', and 'phase4'.
+Some of the colormaps that can be used are `hsv`, `phase`, `phase2`, `phase4`, and `cyclicgrey`.
 You can check these yourself using the following code.

     % construct linearly increasing angles that wrap twice a = [linspace(-pi, pi) linspace(-pi, pi) linspace(-pi, pi)]